How We Live a Fun Life of Travel • Inside a Travel Bloggers Life

 Packing

-Packing for long-term travel is a drag, but that has been our life the past four years so it’s just something we learned to deal with.
-You would think that after 70 countries I would be a great packer, but I’m not.
-I’m not a bad packer either – I’m just an okay packer.
+Packing for long-term travel is a drag, but that has been our life for the past four years, so it’s just something we have learned to deal with.
+You would think that after packing for 70 countries, I would be a great packer, but I’m not.
+I’m not a bad packer either—I’m just an okay packer.

-We’ve used two strategies to pack one with a backpack and the other with a suitcase.
-They have both have their advantages and disadvantages.
-Truth be told we both travel with suitcases these days as it feels more professional and we find we’re aging out of the backpacker mindset.
-That being said it’s still great for the right kind of trip.
+We’ve used two packing strategies: one with a backpack and the other with a suitcase.
+Both have advantages and disadvantages.
+Truth be told, we both travel with suitcases these days as it feels more professional, and we find we’re aging out of the backpacker mindset.
+That being said, it’s still great for the right kind of trip.
+We’ve now started to travel to select destinations with weatherproof duffel bags.

-When we use to travel with backpacks, I could fit everything I needed into my Osprey Farpoint and carried a separate day bag for my electronics and valuables.
-My daypack always stayed on my person while riding on buses, trains, and planes.
-It was the most important bag for us and I would never take my eyes off the bag.
+When we travel with backpacks, I fit everything I need into my main backpack and carry a separate day bag for my electronics and valuables.
+My daypack always stays on me while riding on buses, trains, and planes.
+It was our most important bag, and I would never take my eyes off it.
 We now love to use a backpack or suitcase for more adventurous trips like island hopping in Indonesia, snowboarding in the Alps, or traveling around Africa.

 traveling backpacks for women